 - a.
-Ten Students will be elected by the Student body to serve on Honor Board and act as representatives of the Student body in conduct proceedings. - b.
-Elections to serve on Honor Board will take place in accordance with the ASOC Constitution and Honor Board Bylaws. - c.
-Each semester one member of the Honor Board will be elected as the Chair.
-The remaining members of the Honor Board are referred to as Jurors. - d.
+Ten Students will be elected by the Student body to represent the Student body's perspective and serve as a member of the Conduct Council.
+Elections will take place in accordance with the ASOC Constitution and Honor Board Bylaws. - b.
+One member of the Honor Board will be elected as the Chair. - c.
 No Student who is charged with a violation of the Code may serve as a Conduct Council member while the charges against them are pending.
-Honor Board Jurors found responsible for a violation that results in probation, suspension, or expulsion will be disqualified from further participation on the Honor Board.
+Honor Board members found responsible for a violation that results in probation, suspension, or expulsion will be disqualified from further participation on the Honor Board.
 The Office of Student Conduct may establish additional grounds and procedures for removal of Student participants.